aragalie/dotfiles/README.md

 ASK=1 sh -c "$(curl -fsSL https://raw.githubusercontent.com/aragalie/dotfiles/master/install.sh) -v"
 ```

-First installation will ask for your name so you can customize a bit, and it will skip the encryped files, since you have to retrieve the GPG private key manually later.
+First installation will ask for your name so you can customize a bit.
 Removing `ASK=1` will use my names for the machine.

 After the first installation you can always change the variables via `ASK=1 chezmoi init` or run `chezmoi edit-config`